 There are over 2 million cancer survivors living in the UK and tens of millions worldwide, and with continuing improvements in cancer survival these numbers are likely to increase.

-Our two main areas of research are:
+Our main areas of research are:

-- how cancer treatment related cardiotoxicities translate into cardiovascular risk in the population of cancer survivors
+- how cancer treatment-related cardiotoxicities translate into cardiovascular risk in the population of cancer survivors

 There may be significant opportunities to prevent morbidity and mortality among cancer survivors by improving the identification of those at high risk, and the implementation of risk reduction strategies.